dhh1128/tdd-homework/README.md

       groupings, as in "123,456,789".

-    With these new requirements in mind, imagine at least 20 new tests that you will have to write.
+    With these new requirements in mind, imagine at least 20 new tests that you will have to write (10 if elapsed time on the homework exceeds an hour).
 Code the tests.
 (In pure TDD, you would normally code them one at a time, but for this exercise we'll have you code them all at once.)